raspy135/Qun-mk2/README.md

 [S_AAAAAA.DAT] | S means sequencer data.
 One file contains 8 pattern.

 ### GRANULAR
 This is the place to export or import Granular record data.
 You can put your WAV file here to load the file to Granular engine.
+Format has to be 48000Hz, 16 bit, Mono.

 Filename | Description
 -------- | --------
 [G_AAAAAA.WAV] | G means Granular record data.
 This is saved when You perform save command in Granular mode.
 If you save in Bank1 to Bank8 mode, Granular recording data is stored under Preset folder.

 ### SSHOTS
 Screnshots is stored here.
 To take screenshot, press LOOPER STOP + PARAM.

+### IMPORT

+Import is the folder to import loops to session.
+Format has to be mono, 48kHz, 16 bit.
+See "Session" section for detail.

 ## Supported MIDI Control numbers